mobiletoly/kmpertrace/docs/Tracing.md

    - The `TraceContext` itself (for direct lookup).
    - `TraceContextStorage.element(...)` (to re-install the context on each resume).
    - `LoggingBindingStorage.element(BindToSpan)` (to signal logs should attach IDs).
 3. Inside the span, any `Log.*` call checks `LoggingBindingStorage`.
-If bound, it pulls the current `TraceContext` and writes trace/span IDs into the `LogEvent`.
+If bound, it pulls the current `TraceContext` and writes trace/span IDs into the structured log record.
 4. When the span completes, we emit SPAN_END with duration and any error info.

 ## Platform propagation strategies